PedroPizarro/YAMiROS/README.md

 3. [License](#license)

 ## Port
 Currently only supports the Raspberry Pi Pico board.
-Thus, ARM ISA and more specific just the Cortex M0+ arrchitecture.
+Thus, ARM ISA and more specific just the Cortex M0+ architecture.

 ## Usage